 A study of the role of money in the U.S. economy and the financial system that creates it and through which it flows.
 Additionally, basic monetary policy instruments are studied with regard to their effects on macroeconomic variables and on the financial institutions operating within the economy.
+(Spring, even years)

-403 Advertising (3).
+Advertising (3).
 Prereq: BUS 320.